Geared up and ready for wet weather trail riding If you want to ride all year, you're going to have to get a little wet

 2. Get your bottom covered

-For keeping water out and warmth in, we opt for riding trousers in the rain, but if you’re riding in warmer summer rain, waterproof shorts are the perfect go-to.
+For keeping water out and warmth in, we opt for riding pants in the rain, but if you’re riding in warmer summer rain, waterproof shorts are the perfect go-to.
 If you want extra warmth and extra protection, toss on knee pads to give the elements a burlier barrier.

 3. Up top